-The increase in CAG Diagnostics capital instruments revenue was due primarily to placements of our Catalyst One[TM] analyzer in Europe and North America.
-Additionally, we benefitted from the recognition of revenue previously deferred associated with preorders for our Catalyst One analyzer during the twelve months ending December 31, 2014.
-Catalyst One is our latest generation chemistry analyzer, which we launched in North America during the fourth quarter of 2014 and in Europe during the first quarter of 2015.
-Under our 2014 Catalyst One introductory offer, customers were provided with the right to use a Catalyst Dx instrument through the Catalyst One delivery date.
-Deferred instrument revenue under this marketing program is \$6 million as of March 31, 2015, which will not be recognized until delivery of the Catalyst One instrument occurs later in 2015.
+The increase in CAG Diagnostics capital instruments revenue was driven by sales of our Catalyst OneTM analyzer, resulting primarily from placements in Europe and the Asia-Pacific region and the recognition of previously deferred revenue associated with preorders for our Catalyst One analyzer in the U.S. during the twelve months ended December 31, 2014.
+Additionally, we benefitted from increased ProCyte Dx^ instrument placements, most notably in the U.S. These favorable factors were partly offset by lower average unit sales prices realized on our instrument placements.

+Catalyst One is our latest generation chemistry analyzer, which we launched in North America during the fourth quarter of 2014 and followed with a scaled launch in Europe, the Asia-Pacific region and Latin America during the first three quarters of 2015.
+Under our 2014 Catalyst One introductory offer in the U.S., customers were provided with the right to use a Catalyst Dx instrument through the Catalyst One delivery date.
+We had less than \$1 million in deferred revenue remaining to be recognized associated with this introductory offer at September 30, 2015.

-The increase in customer information management and digital imaging systems revenue was due primarily to higher revenues from an increasing Pet Health Network® Pro subscriber base and higher service revenue resulting from an increase in our active installed base of digital imaging and practice management systems.
-We also benefitted from higher revenues from other customer information management services, price increases and hardware upgrades.
-These favorable factors were partly offset by a decrease in sales of our digital radiography systems, including the impact of an increase in placement activity under customer acquisition related programs for which the consideration and related revenue will be received and recognized over future periods.
+The increase in customer information management and digital imaging systems revenue was due primarily to higher service revenue resulting from an increase in our active installed base of digital imaging and practice management systems, increased revenues from other customer information management services and higher revenues from an increasing Pet Health Network Pro subscriber base.
+These favorable factors were partly offset by the unfavorable impact of increased digital radiography system placements under up-front customer loyalty programs for which the consideration and related revenue will be deferred and recognized over future periods.